arijit-roychowdhury/arijit-roychowdhury/README.md

 ### I'm a passionate and self-taught **Front-End Developer!**

-- 🔭 I’m currently working on a Javascript Project!
+- 🔭 I’m currently working on a Javascript Project!!
 - 🌱 I’m currently learning React 📚
 - 👯 I’m looking to collaborate with other on Github
 - 🥅 2020 Goals: Learn Full-Stack Developement & will start contributing to Open Source projects